calder12/seed/src/_packs/mixins/seed-props.md

 ## About

-`seed-props` is a function/mixin combo that provides callback-like functionality in Sass for maps.
-It is especially handy for iterating over large or complex maps.
-Its design pattern is similar to [callback functions](https://en.wikipedia.org/wiki/Callback_(computer_programming)) found in other programming languages like Javascript.
+This pack's design pattern is similar to [callback functions](https://en.wikipedia.org/wiki/Callback_(computer_programming)) found in other programming languages like Javascript.

 ```example.js
 var stuffs = [1, 2, 3, 4];